mdolab/adflow/doc/solvers.rst

 Very Small Step Sizes
 *********************

-This is a very common failure mode with the NK solver, where the solver practically cannot take any step.
+This is a very common failure mode with the NK solver, where the solver practically cannot take any meaningful step.
-This prevents any progress, as the changes to the state vector becomes very small with small step sizes.
+This prevents any progress, as the changes to the state vector become very small with small step sizes.
-Only way to avoid this problem is to reduce the NK switch tolerance and try again.
+The ideal way to avoid this problem is to reduce the NK switch tolerance and try again.
 This problem occurs if the NK solver is initiated before the transients has settled in the domain, or the flow and turbulence residual norms are not scaled properly.
 The ANK solver can handle both of these cases better, and therefore it is the recommended solution.
-However, users can pick a different line search method by modifying ``'nkls'``, or can even completely disable the line search by picking ``'none'``.
+However, users can relax line search criteria by setting the ``'nkls'`` option to ``'non monotone'``, or can even completely disable the line search by picking ``'none'``.
 This is not advised as it will usually cause the solver to either diverge, or get NaNs in the solution vector.
-Even if this method works, it will be slower than converging a few orders of magnitude more with the ANK solver and trying the NK solver again.
+Even if this method works, it will usually be slower than converging a few orders of magnitude more with the ANK solver and trying the NK solver again.

 EW Algorithm Stalling
 *********************